 I'll include Greyhound in that category even though it is a private company.
 (Alas!
 When it went belly-up some years back, it refused a buy-out offer from its employees, which would have made it not only the largest bus company in the world but probably also the largest employee-managed company in the history of the world.
 Dow bought it cheap, held it briefly, sold it high to Laidlaw.)
 I know a lot of people look down on bus travel, and in a way I can understand why, but it isn't Greyhound that sucks.
 It's the collective disdain for alternatives to car travel that does.

 Between trains and planes, trains are the way to go.
 A train can take 1000 people 1000 miles on 300 gallons of diesel fuel.
 Every time a jumbo jet goes up in the air, it gushes out the equivalent of 30,000 car exhausts.

-But in a way, of the two, the former could be a relatively easy fix, it seems to me.
-Turn Amtrak into a real 'leisure class' system.
-Upgrade the rolling stock, restore its first class service, connect it to all the National Parks it goes through along all its routes.
-Promote it at home and abroad as first-choice vacation travel, which it can be and should be.
+But of the two, the former could be a relatively easy fix.
+Turn Amtrak into a 'leisure class' travel system.
+Upgrade its rolling stock, restore its first class service, connect it to the beautiful National Parks it goes through along all its routes.
+Promote it at home and abroad as first-choice vacation travel, which it can and should be.
 Let it carry mail again.
 A train's baggage cars, like melodies, were made for this.
-(People don't mind slowing down if they are riding for the pleasure of riding.
-Who'd want a cruise ship to get where it's going ahead of schedule?)

 As for the latter: simple, as I said.
 You can't run fast trains on existing track.
 Too much friction.
 Period.